qiushiyan/math-foundations/docs/partial.md

-### Continuity, partial derivatives and differentiability
+### Continuity, Partial Derivatives and Differentiability